 He barely smokes.
 The cigarette is only a timer, and the street is his therapy.
 From up there, he can see it all – the cafés, the patrons, the pigeons, the food and menus and drinks – for what it is: a ritual.
 Routines wear you down and dull your senses.
 But rituals connect.
 You to yourself, you to everyone else.
 No one here has grabbed a croissant and coffee to eat on the run.
 They sit.
 They linger.
 And whether they know it or not, they’re a part of something bigger and wonderful.
 It’s simple, human and holy.

 A table opens up and I take my seat.
 I’ll order a coffee and drink it to wake up.
 But that’s not why I’m here.
 I’m here to be here.
 I’m here to be part of it.
 To watch the ritual unfold.
 To take part in doing nothing.

 And maybe that Crazy Pauline will show.
 Now that would be something.

 HiP Paris is excited to be giving away five copies of The Paris Journal to our readers!
 There are three separate ways you can enter, just be sure to do so by December 21 at 11:59pm EST:

 - Facebook.
-Like both Haven in Paris and Obvious State on Facebook and share our contest photo.
+Like both Haven in and Obvious State on Facebook and share our contest photo.

 - Twitter.
-Follow both Haven in Paris and Obvious State on Twitter and retweet our contest tweet.
+Follow Obvious State on Twitter and retweet our contest tweet.